MosaLaxman/FI-Farmer-Intelligence/README.md

-# 🌱 Smart Farm AI
+#Farmer Intelligence

-Smart Farm AI is an AI-powered platform designed to help farmers optimize the use of resources such as **water, fertilizers, and labor** by analyzing **soil conditions, weather data, and crop details**.
+Farmer Intelligence is an AI-powered platform designed to help farmers optimize the use of resources such as **water, fertilizers, and labor** by analyzing **soil conditions, weather data, and crop details**.
 The system provides intelligent recommendations, crop predictions, cost optimization tips, and weather alerts — all in the farmer’s **preferred language**.

 ---